SaKaRuMa/Leaflet.Canvas-Flowmap-Layer/README.md

 The animations rely on the [tween.js library](https://github.com/tweenjs/tween.js) to assist with changing the underlying line property values as well as providing many different easing functions and durations.
 See the `setAnimationDuration()` and `setAnimationEasing()` method descriptions below for more information.

-**Important**: If animations are going to be used, then the developer must first load the tween.js library.
+**Important:** If animations are going to be used, then the developer must first load the tween.js library.

 ```html
 <!-- Load animation tweening lib requirement for CanvasFlowMapLayer -->